History of Computer Networks

 - In the present world, a computer does not work as a standalone system but as part of a communication system.

-- The data in a communication system may be transmitted either as analog or digital form over a single path serially or number of parallel paths.
+- The data in a communication system may be transmitted either in analog or digital form over a single path serially or number of parallel paths.

-- The data in a communication system follow anyone transmission modes from all the three methods – Simplex, Half duplex and Full duplex.
+- The data in a communication system follows any transmission mode from all three methods – Simplex, Half duplex, and Full duplex/duplex.

 - The most important factors affecting the transfer of a signal over a medium are noise and attenuation.
-Noise is the external disturbances whereas attenuation is defined as degeneration of the signal.
+Noise is the external disturbance, whereas attenuation is defined as the degradation of the signal.

-- There are following major components a typical communication system has –
+- There are the following major components of a typical communication system has –

 - Sender/Source/Transmitter Devices :

-- A source who/which is trying to originate a message to the receiver.
+- A source who/which is trying to originates a message to the receiver.

 - Source produces a message or sequence of messages to be communicated to the receiver.

-- The source output may be in many different forms such as a waveform, a sequence of binary digits, and a set of output from sensors in a space probe, or many other similar forms.
+- The source output may be in many different forms, such as a waveform, a sequence of binary digits, and a set of outputs from sensors in a space probe, or many other similar forms.

-- Normally transmitter transmits the source’s produced data but in few cases source and transmitter are different and in few cases source and transmitter are same.
+- Normally transmitter transmits the source’s produced data, but in a few cases source and transmitter are different, and in a few cases source and transmitter are the same.

 - Message/Information(Data)/Signal :

-- The actual main content in a communication system which is transferred for receiver.
+- The actual/main content in a communication system is transferred to the receiver.

-- Here, information/data are mainly as in electromagnetic signal, such as an electrical voltage, radio-wave, microwave, or infrared signal.
+- Here, information/data are mainly in electromagnetic signals, such as an electrical voltage, radio wave, microwave, or infrared signal.

-- The data transmitted can be pure digital messages generated from a digital-data source, like a computer or a keyboard.
-However, it may also be an analog signal such as a human voice over phone call, which could be digitalized.
+- The data transmitted can be pure digital messages generated from a digital data source, like a computer or a keyboard.
+However, it may also be an analog signal, such as a human voice over a phone call, which could be digitized.

 - Networking Devices :